Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 After that, I’ll cover tips for planning your dog sled tour in Alta, including what to bring and what to expect that may surprise first-time dog sledders.

-This will be a relatively quick guide, so that you can start planning the other parts of your trip to Alta and Northern Norway, like where to stay, where to eat, etc.
+This will be a relatively brief guide (well, as brief as I am capable of being… I am a certified yapper), so that you can start planning the other parts of your trip to Alta and Northern Norway, like where to stay, where to eat, etc.

 My Experience Dog Sledding in Alta